NiklasSabel/data_integration_using_deep_learning/README.rst

 This github-repository provides the code for our team project in the fall semester 2021 at the University of Mannheim with the topic of Data Integration using Deep Learning.
 We are investigating the performance of table transformer frameworks on the tasks of matching entities (entity matching) and schemes (schema matching) across tables.
 The task will be presented as a multi-class classification problem of characterising if a row (entity) or a column (schema) belongs to a predefined cluster/has a specific label.
 Table transformer models use whole table representations as input to enrich the classification problem with metadata and surrounding information.
 We investigate whether these enriched models, in particular TURL and Tabbie, will perform better than our two baselines: RandomForest based on tf-idf and word count representations and RoBERTa/TinyBert as embedding based transformer models.
 The project is based on data from the `WDC Schema.org Table Corpus <http://webdatacommons.org/structureddata/schemaorgtables/>`__ with special focus on two of the largest categories product and localbusiness for the entity matching task and with predefined restrictions for the schema matching task.
 The schema matching task entails the determination of > 200 column types such as name, title, duration etc. from categories such as Music Recoding or Recipe.

+We make most of our code availabe that was used for this project.
+Since the repositories for the different algorithms are too hugh for github on top of our code, they can be requested by contacting the authors.

 Table of Contents
 ==============================
 .. contents::